 Chondromalacia of the Knee

 Symptoms are fairly nonspecific but the history is relatively diagnostic.
-Pain is generally dull, aching and generalized to the "front" of the knee.
+Pain is generally dull, aching and generalized to the “front” of the knee.
 Pain occurs with, or more commonly, hours or days after aggravating activities.
 There is often mild swelling noted after aggravating activities.
 Cracking, popping or grating is both palpable and at times audible when flexing and extending the knee.
 Prolonged sitting often results in aching and stiffness.
-The pain is experienced in bone which feels abnormally high pressure against it.
+The pain is experienced in the bone which feels abnormally high pressure against it.
 The consequence of abnormal pressure is accelerated wear.
-The debris generated leads to inflammation, swelling and pain.
+The debris generated leads to inflammation, swelling, and pain.

 Compliments of Sports Medicine and Orthopaedics, East Providence, RI